Venue & Building Safety Regulations

 Packaging and other flammable materials may not be stored in the exhibition halls during the event.

-Space Only stands must order their own through the official cleaning contractor Southside Contract.
+Space Only stands must order their own through the official cleaning contractor Contact.
 CLICK HERE to order.

 A final cleaning of the exhibition area aisles and shell scheme stands will take place prior to opening.
 The aisles must be cleared by 1400hrs, stand construction can commence up until 2000hrs on the 6th December but only within your allocated stand area.